 Winston Du –

 In 1952, the Republican party nominated General Dwight D. Eisenhower to be its candidate for President.
-This was an altogether peculiar situation: just four years earlier, the liberal Americans for Democratic Action (ADA) had tried (unsuccessfully) to draft Eisenhower to replace Truman on the Democratic ticket in 1948.¹ Moreover, while Eisenhower had casted his vote in 1948 for the Republican Presidential ticket under Dewey, in 1952 he was not even a registered Republican (or a registered voter for that matter) at the time of his nomination.² For many, Eisenhower as the World War II hero seemed to be “above politics.”³
+This was a rather strange situation: just four years earlier, the liberal Americans for Democratic Action (ADA) had tried (unsuccessfully) to draft Eisenhower to replace Truman on the Democratic ticket in 1948.¹ Moreover, at the time of his nomination, Eisenhower was not even a registered Republican (or a registered voter for that matter).² For many, Eisenhower as the World War II hero seemed to be “above politics.”³

-There were few policy differences as result.
-Both candidates promised peace and prosperity, both promised to aid “to strengthen democracy, to reduce taxes, to cut spending, to lower the debt, and to secure efficiency.”⁷ The lack of polarization in platforms also extended to the pressing issue of civil rights, where Eisenhower and Stevenson had few differences: as one commentator put it, “Eisenhower says he’s for integration but gradually; Stevenson says he’s for integration but moderately.
-It should be possible to compromise between those two extremes.”⁸ With the exception of Korea, which became an issue only in the last weeks of the campaign, there was an unusual level of consensus between the two candidates.
+There were few policy differences as a result.
+Both candidates promised peace and prosperity, both promised to aid “to strengthen democracy, to reduce taxes, to cut spending, to lower the debt, and to secure efficiency.”⁷ The lack of polarization in platforms also extended to the pressing issue of civil rights, where Eisenhower and Stevenson again had few differences.
+As one commentator put it, “Eisenhower says he’s for integration but gradually; Stevenson says he’s for integration but moderately.
+It should be possible to compromise between those two extremes.”⁸ With the exception of foreign policy on Korea, which became an issue only in the last weeks of the campaign, there was an unusual level of consensus between the two major party candidates.

-Newspaper editors eagerly endorsed Eisenhower at the outset, citing fears for the two party system if Eisenhower lost—an argument that was hyperbole at best, since the GOP controlled most media outlets at the time.⁹ Republicans ran ads that accused the Truman administration for appeasing to communism— allegations that somehow stuck to an administration that had “inaugurated the Marshall Plan in 1948, joined the North American Treaty Organization in 1949, and hurled back the Communist invaders of South Korea in 1950, all under the umbrella of the Truman doctrine.”¹⁰ Eisenhower, despite his own reservations, did little to contain the accusations: when fellow Republican Joseph McCarthy denounced General George Marshall as a communist, Eisenhower decided to omit a defense of his military colleague while on the campaign trail in Wisconsin.
-By allowing the Republican campaign literature to continue attacking Truman’s “failed” policies and tying them to Stevenson, Eisenhower could strengthen the image of his anti-communist credentials against that of his opponent’s.
-Campaigning for Stevenson, President Truman (who had secretly asked Eisenhower to run for President as a Democrat in 1948)¹¹ responded in kind after the Marshall incident, telling an audience he had never thought “the man who is now the Republican candidate would stoop so low.”
-He countered with somewhat wild and unfounded allegations, calling Eisenhower a “stooge for Wall Street” and a puppet of “Republican reactionaries.”¹²
+Newspaper editors eagerly endorsed Eisenhower at the outset, citing fears for the two-party system if Eisenhower lost—a surprising argument since if anything threatened the two-party system at the time, it was the GOP control of most media outlets.⁹ The Republican Party itself barraged the Democrats with negative campaign advertisements that accused the Truman administration of appeasing to communism.
+These allegations somehow stuck to an administration that had “inaugurated the Marshall Plan in 1948, joined the North American Treaty Organization in 1949, and hurled back the Communist invaders of South Korea in 1950, all under the umbrella of the Truman doctrine.”¹⁰ Eisenhower, despite his own reservations, did little to contain such peddling.
+For example, when his fellow Republican Joseph McCarthy denounced General George Marshall (one of Eisenhower’s closest friends in the military) as a communist, Eisenhower was mute.
+While on the campaign trail in Wisconsin (McCarthy’s home state), Ike purposely omitted a prepared defense of General Marshall.
+By allowing the Republican campaign literature to continue attacking Truman’s “failed” policies and tying them to Stevenson, Eisenhower could strengthen the image of his anti-communist credentials against that of his opponent’s, even if it meant temporarily aligning himself with the rather crazy McCarthy.
+In response, President Truman seized on the Marshall incident.
+While campaigning for Stevenson, he told the audience he had never thought “the man who is now the Republican candidate would stoop so low.”
+To support his fellow Democrat’s candidacy, Truman (who had secretly asked Eisenhower to run for President as a Democrat in 1948)¹¹ countered with his own somewhat wild and unfounded allegations, calling Eisenhower a “stooge for Wall Street” and a puppet of “Republican reactionaries.”¹²

 Corruption was a central electoral issue, which Eisenhower’s campaign zeroed in on.
 Republicans ruthlessly prosecuted members of the Truman administration for anything that could win them the election.
-In one case in 1951, the Chicago Tribune reported congressional findings that Truman’s military aide Harry Vaughan had accepted a set of freezers from an associate and distributed them to members of Truman’s family.¹³ Though most findings were minor, politically overblown, and unrelated to Eisenhower’s actual opponent in the race, the stories did lend credence to the American public when it came to the Eisenhower campaign’s charges against the Democratic party.
+In one case in 1951, the Chicago Tribune reported congressional findings that Truman’s military aide Harry Vaughan had accepted a set of freezers from an associate and distributed them to members of Truman’s family.¹³ Though most such findings were minor, politically overblown, and unrelated to Eisenhower’s actual opponent in the race, the stories did lend credence to the Eisenhower campaign’s charges against the Democratic party.

-The 1952 election resulted in a massive landslide for Eisenhower, who claimed 55.2% of the popular vote and carried Stevenson’s home state of Illinois.
-Eisenhower’s victory also brought the Republicans back from the political fringe to which they had been relegated under FDR and Truman, with narrow margins in both chambers of Congress.
-Historians, commentators, and even Stevenson himself have claimed that Eisenhower’s popularity was too overwhelming, and that he was favored to win at the outset.
-Just one year after the election, sociologists at the National Opinion Research Corporation found that Eisenhower could have been elected “even in the absence of such strong issues [Korea and corruption]… to go still further, he could have been elected had he espoused the position of the Democratic Party on these issues.”¹⁶ Yet, as demonstrated, even such an “easy” victory was not a clean-cut affair.
-While one pollster, Samuel Lubell, found voters who thought of Eisenhower as “the great man this country always produces in times of need,” others informed him that they voted for the general “only as the lesser of two evils.”¹⁷
+The 1952 election resulted in a massive landslide for Eisenhower, who claimed 55.2% of the popular vote and even carried Stevenson’s home state of Illinois.
+Eisenhower’s victory also brought the Republicans back from the political fringe to which they had been at under FDR and Truman, with narrow majorities in both chambers of Congress.
+Historians, commentators, and even Stevenson himself have claimed that Eisenhower’s popularity was too overwhelming, and that he was favored to win from the beginning.
+Just one year after the election, sociologists at the National Opinion Research Corporation found that Eisenhower could have been elected “even in the absence of such strong issues [Korea and corruption]… to go still further, he could have been elected had he espoused the position of the Democratic Party on these issues.”¹⁶ Yet even such an “easy” victory was not a clean-cut affair.
+While one pollster, Samuel Lubell, found voters who thought of Eisenhower as “the great man this country always produces in times of need,” others said that they voted for the general “only as the lesser of two evils.”¹⁷

 During every recent election cycle, especially this year, Americans have evoked nostalgia for a “white picket-fences,” mid-century era when politics was not so divisive.
 The election of 1952 is a reminder that such an imagined past is mostly illusory.
 Even without the ideological polarization and slate of controversial candidates, US presidential elections have turned brutal and, for the lack of a better word, nasty.